 Remember the tense festival scene in the James Bond classic “Thunderball”?
 The Bahamas, in addition to being home to the Junkanoo Festival – where revellers don elaborate costumes and body paint and sing and dance in the streets while disorienting international spies – hold some pretty amazing surf.
 At the eastern edge of the Bahamas island chain lie the islands Eleuthera and Great Abaco, two long strands of sand and coral jutting out into the Atlantic.
+Maybe it is time for a break while waiting for Ontario to open for sports betting and go and have some fun.
+Bahamas is easy to reach from Toronto Persons and Quebec Airport.

 Bahamas surf weather forecasts and temperatures